NML Cygni: Physical characteristics

 NML Cygni is an extremely large and luminous cool supergiant with parameters similar to that of another notable but more extreme cool hypergiant star, VY Canis Majoris, and is also known as a heavily mass-losing OH/IR supergiant.
 It is also a semiregular variable star with a period of either 1,280 or 940 days.
 It occupies the upper-right hand corner of the Hertzsprung–Russell diagram although most of the properties of the star depend directly on its distance.

-Due to its similarity to VY CMa, NML Cygni has been suggested in 2025 to be a possible candidate for a star in a second red supergiant phase; similar to less massive AGB stars, it may have once evolved blueward into a post-RSG warm hypergiant and then redward into an extreme red supergiant in a very short and final high mass loss state following a blue loop, before eventually exploding into a supernova or directly collapsing to a black hole.

 Size, luminosity, and temperature

 NML Cygni compared to the Sun and Earth's orbit.